Tianji-Server/TGYMFix-1.20-addon/README.md

 # LocketteFix
-A spigot plugin that disables 1.20 editing on private signs
+A spigot/paper plugin that disables 1.20 editing on ATM signs
+From TimeGivesYouMoney Plugin
+Download It From Github Actions!

 # Legal part (Licence)
 Copyright 2023 mgmgmg